stellaevat/beatson/README.md

 # Beatson BioProject Annotation Web-Application

 ## Aim
 The **Beatson BioProject Annotation Web-Application** aims to help researchers at the Beatson Institute for Cancer Research to find entries from the NCBI BioProject database that are relevant to their research, despite their inconsistent and/or incomplete metadata fields.
-It can be used to annotate and predict annotations BioProjects, with fields that serve the researchers' specific research goals.
+It can be used to annotate and predict annotations for BioProjects, with fields that serve the researchers' specific research goals.

 ## Features
 ### Annotate